9 & Under

 Open tire rule, any brand or racing tire slicks or treaded will be permitted 11x6x6 max size

 Age limit is 6 years through the day you turn 15 years old.
 If you turn 15 years old before July 1st, you must move up.
 You MUST provide 2 copies of birth certificate to race.
 All drivers must wear an approved SFI-1 certified or SFI3-2A/1 fire suit.
 SFI certification patch is required on suit.

 All drivers must wear at least a full face D.O.T. certified helmet.
 A full faced Snell-rated helmet is recommended Snell SA95 or higher is recommended

 All drivers must wear neck brace.

 All cars must be equipped with a minimum four (4) point harness system with at least 1 3/4” minimum belts.
-Belts should not be frayed or sun faded and may not be older than 2 years old per manufacturers date.
+Belts should not be frayed or sun faded and may not be older than 4 years old max if in good condition.

 All drivers must wear a closed toed shoe, no sandals, flip flops, etc. Flame retardant racing type shoes recommended